jackdomleo7/Checka11y.css/codes.md

 - ### W0009
   The highlighted element is a focusable element that is nested within another element with `aria-hidden="true"`.
 This means the focusable element is inaccessible to assistive technologies.
 Either remove the `aria-hidden="true"`, or restructure the HTML so that the focusable element is not nested within the element with `aria-hidden="true"`.
 [Read more about this here](https://web.dev/aria-hidden-focus).

-  ### W0010
+- ### W0010
-  The highlighted element has been detected to have a role='text', however this causes the element to lose its semantic meaning as a heading element and will not be interpreted as a heading by a screenreader.
+  The highlighted element has been detected to have a `role="text"`, however this causes the element to lose its semantic meaning as a heading element and will not be interpreted as a heading by a screenreader.
 [Read more about this and find suggested alternative here](https://openinclusion.com/blog/using-role-text-enhance-mobile-screen-reader-output/).